-On July 24, 2015, BNP Paribas obtained a prior agreement from the European Central Bank permitting it to purchase outstanding CASHES up to a nominal amount of $\[ \in \]$ 200 million.
-In 2016, BNP Paribas used such agreement to purchase $\[ \in \]$ 164 million outstanding CASHES, converted into Ageas shares.
+On July 24, 2015, BNP Paribas obtained a prior agreement from the European Central Bank permitting it to purchase outstanding CASHES up to a nominal amount of ε 200 million.
+In 2016, BNP Paribas used such agreement to purchase ε 164 million outstanding CASHES, converted into Ageas shares.

-On July 8, 2016, BNP Paribas obtained a new agreement from the European Central Bank which superseded the prior agreement permitting it to purchase outstanding CASHES up to a nominal amount of €200 million.
+On July 8,2016, BNP Paribas obtained a new agreement from the European Central Bank which superseded the prior agreement permitting it to purchase outstanding CASHES up to a nominal amount of €200 million.
 BNP Paribas requested the cancellation of this agreement from the European Central Bank and the European Central Bank approved such cancellation in August 2017.

-Since January 1, 2022, the subordinated liability is no longer eligible for inclusion in Tier 1 capital (considering both the transitional period, from the January 1, 2013 to January 1, 2022, and the cancellation of the aforementioned agreement).
+As at March 31, 2022, the subordinated liability is no longer eligible to Tier 1 capital (considering that the grandfathering period expired).

-(5) Consists of numerous issuances by BNP Paribas in various currencies (i) over the 2005-2009 period, of undated deeply subordinated non-cumulative notes and (ii) since 2015, of perpetual fixed rate resettable additional tier 1 notes.

-The details of the debt instruments recognized as capital, as well as their characteristics, as required by Implementing Regulation No. 1423/2013, are available in the BNP Paribas Debt section of the Issuer's investor relations website at http://www.invest.bnpparibas.com.

-(6) At March, 31 2023, the Issuer's share capital stood at €2,468,663,292 divided into 1,234,331,646 shares with a par value of €2 each.
+- (6) Carrying amount of the CASHES, of which the amount eligible in prudential own funds was €205 million as of December 31, 2021 and €0 million] as of March 31, 2022. - (7) Consists of numerous issuances by BNP Paribas in various currencies (i) over the 2005-2009 period, of undated deeply subordinated non-cumulative notes and (ii) since 2015, of perpetual fixed rate resettable additional tier 1 notes.
+The details of the debt instruments recognized as capital, as well as their characteristics, as required by Implementing Regulation No. 1423/2013, are available in the BNP Paribas Debt section of the Issuer's investor relations website at www.invest.bnpparibas.com. - (8) At March 31, 2022, the Issuer's share capital stood at $\in 2,468,663,292$ divided into 1,234,331,646 shares with a par value of $\in 2$ each.